WOW Vegas

 Pros

-- Every game I tested worked in-browser, including jackpots
+- Every game I tried worked in browser, including jackpots

-- Load times under 2 seconds on mobile data
+- Load times on mobile data were under 2 seconds

 - No forced redirects or popups